 One idea from the last century in particular has undergone a radical rethink: how we define old age.
-People no longer stop everything at age 60, 65 or state pension age (currently 66 and rising to 67 within the next four years).
+People no longer stop everything at age 60, 65 or state pension age (currently 66 and rising to 67 by April 2028).
 The baby boomers are not slinking off into quiet retirement.
 Nor should they, as the statistics show that they could be around for some time.

 If those life expectancy numbers surprise you, then you are not alone.
 Research in 2018 by the Institute for Fiscal Studies revealed widespread 'survival pessimism'.
-Since 1981, life expectancy at age 65 has improved by six years for men (to 85) and four years for women (to 87), a fact which has not yet sunk into the public psyche.
-In 2024, the reality is that nearly one in five of the UK population is 65 or older.
+Since 1981, life expectancy at age 65 has improved by seven years for men (to 85) and six years for women (to 88), a fact which has not yet sunk into the public psyche.
+In 2025, the reality is that nearly one in five of the UK population is 65 or older.